Hat-trick hero Lloyd dreams big and wins World Cup

 "At the end of the day you can be physically strong, have all the tools but if your mental state isn't good enough you can't bring yourself to bigger and better things.

-"For me I am just constantly visualizing ... and I was on a mission today."
+"For me I am just constantly visualising ... and I was on a mission today."

 By any sporting standard, it was mission accomplished as Lloyd helped re-write the World Cup record book.